 With this type of analysis you can find another classes or modules in a certain range of files that depend on the specified scope of analysis (a whole project, a module, a file, unversioned files, and so on).

 Analysing backward dependencies analysis might be time consuming, especially in large projects.

-On the main menu, choose Analyze | Backward Dependencies.
+From the main menu, select Analyze | Backward Dependencies.

 Select the Include test sources checkbox, if you wish to analyze the test sources.

 When ready, in the Dependency viewer opens a special tab, enabling you to examine dependencies.

 In the left pane of the Dependency Viewer, select the node in which you want to search for dependencies.
 In the right pane select what to search for.
 Search results display in the lower pane of the tab.